butttcoin/ButtCoinV2/source/other/SNAYL/readme.md

 ## Why the low supply and no decimals ?
 We want to see the prices rise as well as a demand.
 Introducing decimals makes no sense for this project.

-## I looked at the code, and see a Turbo function.
+## I looked at the code, and saw a Turbo function.
 What is that for ?
 It is for exchanges that demand an immediate transfer, since they cannot wait to list a token.

 ## Can I breed or squish the Snayls ?